 Russia loses 910 soldiers over past day

-Russia has lost 910 soldiers killed and wounded and five tanks over the past day.
+Russia has lost 910 soldiers killed and wounded and 35 artillery systems over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook